Dynatrace/dynatrace-configuration-as-code/documentation/docs/configuration/yaml_config.md

   - param: "Otherproject parameter"
 ```

-### Templating of Environment Variables
+### Templating of environment variables

-In addition to the templating of `json` files, where you need to specify the values in the corresponding `yaml` files, its also possible to resolve
+In addition to the templating of JSON files, where you need to specify the values in the corresponding YAML files, its also possible to resolve
 environment variables.
-This can be done in any `json` or `yaml` file using this syntax: `{{.Env.ENV_VAR}}`.
+This can be done in any JSON or YAML file using this syntax: `{{.Env.ENV_VAR}}`.

-E.g. to resolve the URL of an environment, use the following snippet:
+E.g., to resolve the URL of an environment, use the following snippet:

 ```yaml
 development: